 |

-Nick needs to do some preliminary investigations before he can do his
+Nick needs to complete some preliminary investigations before he can do

 show though, and he feels that having a camera crew in tow may put